 Being involved in an auto accident is traumatic and dangerous.
 Victims may be left with life-threatening injuries and financially crippling medical expenses.
 There are certain accidents, however, that prove to be more dangerous than average.
 One type of accident that is uniquely deadly is a T-bone accident.
 The highways running through Maryland, Virginia, and Washington DC see millions of travelers per day.
 More people on the road means higher chances of getting into a T-bone collision.
+When this occurs, you’ll need a Washington, DC car accident lawyer to help you with your claim.

-If you or your loved one were involved in a T-bone accident and sustained severe injuries in DC, Virginia or Maryland, the Regan Zambri Long car accident lawyers can help.
+If you or your loved one were involved in a T-bone accident and sustained severe injuries in DC, the Regan Zambri Long car accident lawyers can help.
 We are experienced trial lawyers who have over 100 years of combined experience in personal injury law.
 Our promise to our clients is simple: we will build a case to secure fair compensation in an efficient and timely manner.
 And we do not take a fee unless we win.
 Call today for a free consultation with a veteran car accident lawyer to get the claims process started.

 A T-bone accident is when the front of one vehicle slams into the side of another vehicle, forming the shape of a “T”.
 These types of accidents are also known as side-impact accidents.
 They are particularly dangerous crashes.
 According to the Insurance Institute of Highway Safety (IIHS), over 5,000 people were killed in T-bone accidents in 2020 – that is almost a 25% fatality rate in T-bone collisions!

-More fatalities occur in T-bone accidents because the side of a car is not as protective as the front of the back of the car.
+More car accident fatalities occur in T-bone accidents because the side of a car is not as protective as the front of the back of the car.
 Most vehicles today are made with crumple zones, which are portions of the car that absorb the impact of an accident, protecting the passengers inside.
 The sides of the car do not have that same protection, making the occupants in the vehicle more vulnerable in a T-bone crash, especially when they are hit by a semi-truck or tractor-trailer.

 T-bone collisions can happen for several reasons.
 However, the most common cause of these accidents is when a negligent driver fails to yield to the driver who has the right of way.
 T-bone crashes usually happen at intersections in one of two ways.
 The first way is the negligent driver will make a dangerous left-hand turn, thinking they have time to clear the turn before the oncoming traffic gets near.
 The second way is the negligent driver will speed through a yellow light, trying to “make the light” before it turns red.
 When they do this, they can end up running a red light and crashing into a car that had the green.